projectfluent/fluent.js/docs/messagecontext.md

 ## format

-Format an entity to a string or null.
+Format a message to a string or null.

-Format a raw `entity` from the context's `messages` map into a string (or a null if it has a null value).  `args` will be used to resolve references to external arguments inside of the translation.
+Format a raw `message` from the context's `messages` map into a string (or a null if it has a null value).  `args` will be used to resolve references to external arguments inside of the translation.